The information given below is being disclosed in accordance with AIM Rule 26:

 Barney Quinn, Non-executive Chairman

 Barney has significant experience in the global application software and cloud markets.
-He was the CEO of then AIM-traded Workplace Systems International plc and then latterly a non-executive director at the company.
+He was the CEO of then AIM-listed Workplace Systems International plc and then latterly a non-executive director at the company.
 For many years Barney was an executive board director of the publicly-quoted Sherwood International plc and has also been a non-director with two other listed software companies, SSP Holdings plc and Raft International plc.
-At Becrypt, the privately-held encryption software specialist, he was non-executive chairman for seven years.
-Barney is currently a non-executive director of Rosslyn Data Technologies plc and non-executive Chairman of Arkivum Limited.
-He also advises a number of cloud-based technology companies.
+Barney is currently a non-executive director of AIM-listed Rosslyn Data Technologies plc.
+He is also involved in privately-held businesses, including as non-executive Chairman of Arkivum Limited and Oxehealth Limited, a non-executive director of Concirrus Limited and a founder of Gotus Limited, which provides an advisory service to a number of technology companies.
+Previously, he was non-executive chairman at Becrypt, an encryption software specialist, for seven years.

 Robert Vale, Chief Executive Officer | Email